Monday, 21 May 2018

 The Schebebahn overhead railway was everything I’d hoped.
 It was dramatic and the thing of dreams to a transport nut.
 I took it to the Zoo/Stadion stop before crossing the road and walking along Sonnborner Strasse and cutting down an alley to a large car park.

 This adjoined the football ground.
-There was no entrance on my side but I was able to take photos through the wire fence, while trying not to raise suspicion as junior teams were beginning training on the artificial service.
+There was no entrance on my side, but I was able to take photos through the wire fence, while trying not to raise suspicion as junior teams were beginning training on the artificial surface.

 It was a neat and tidy enclosed venue with hard standing around the pitch.
 The near side had a small grass bank and a few steps of open terracing, while all the facilities were opposite.
 They contained changing rooms, a clubhouse, open standing and a small stand.